Is Omega-3 the Best Supplement for Dry Skin?

 However, these wide-reaching benefits don’t necessarily make omega-3 the best supplement for dry skin.
 Here’s what does make these essential fatty acids a top contender.

 Omega-3s are responsible for maintaining the health of your skin cells.
 More specifically, these fatty acids manage the health of the cell membrane.
 A healthy membrane holds water more effectively.
-It also prevents harmful compounds from entering your cells while inviting nutrients in.
+It also stops harmful compounds from entering your cells while inviting nutrients in.

 Your omega-3 supplement can also minimize your body’s production of inflammatory compounds.
 These compounds are the chemicals that occur as a natural result of aging, and they’re responsible for the appearance of aging skin.

 In other words, omega-3s help you maintain soft, vibrant skin even as you get older.

 Studies have even suggested that omega-3 fatty acids reduce your skin’s sensitivity to the UV rays of the sun.
 And the supplement’s inflammation-fighting properties also suggest that omega-3 minimizes or even eliminates acne.